defcronyke/hobnob/README.md

 The following video technologies are currently supported:

----

-## Nob and Nov
+- Nob and Nov:

   - Linux: Vulkan and OpenGL
   - Windows: Vulkan, DirectX 12, and DirectX 11
   - macOS: Metal

-## Hob and Hov
+- Hob and Hov:

   - Work in progress

 This project is under active development, with no release date scheduled yet.
 Check back here regularly